 Chess and Psychotherapy

-Chess therapy is now used by numerous psychiatrists and psychotherapists.
+psychiatrists and psychotherapists.
 It has become a popular creative psychotherapy technique in the past 20 years.
-This therapy has been known to produce positive results with children who have ADHD, and neurobehavioral disorders.
+This therapy has been known to produce

 Chess therapy was founded as early as AD 852-932 by a certain Dr. Rhazes who was chief physician at Baghdad Hospital.
 Dr. Rhazes uses chess strategies and tactics as metaphors in real life to help patients think clearer.